Carige chairman says bank not looking for a partner

-* an extremely rapid merger plan for three bridge banks is planned, with first migration by end of October

-CERNOBBIO, Italy, Sept 5 Banca Carige is not looking for a partner, its chairman said on Saturday, as Italian banks discuss possible tie-ups following a landmark reform of cooperative lenders.
+CERNOBBIO, Italy Banca Carige (CRGI.MI) is not looking for a partner, its chairman said on Saturday, as Italian banks discuss possible tie-ups following a landmark reform of cooperative lenders.

 Carige said in June it was looking for a financial adviser to help it assess changes in the domestic banking sector.
 New governance rules that make it easier for large cooperative banks to be taken over have pushed lenders to study defensive mergers.